ipuhakka/BetAI/Documentation/Modifications.md

 	- Reorganize and clean documentation
 	- Find better place to hold Match-class.
 	- Change returning a list of nodes to returning parent-object in selection.
-	- Display only valid parameters from values.json to console (all are not used depending on selection method)
 - Implemented
-	- Display all parameters in values.json to console
+	- Display only valid parameters from values.json to console (all are not used)
 	- Sample logging
+	- Add tournament selection method
 	- Fixed sampling bug
 	- Fixed NaN predicted result bug
-	- Add tournament selection method
 	- Fixed bracket bug in BLXAlpha